ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 void setup(){
   Dxl.begin(1);
   delay(1000);  // It is good to give about 1 second of delay.
-  Dxl.writeByte(1, 3, 2); //Changes the ID number 1 of the Dynamixel to ID number 2
+  Dxl.writeByte(1, 3, 2); //Changes the ID number 1 of DYNAMIXEL to ID number 2
 }
 void loop(){
   Dxl.writeByte(2, 25, 1);  //LED Blinking using the changed ID number